Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Contact your Family Advocacy Program office or Military and Family Support Center.

 NPSP offers parenting education through home visitation.
 Your home visitor will work with you on the parenting topics and issues of concern to your family in order to meet your individual needs.

 Our playgroups offer opportunities each week to meet other parents while children socialize, learn and join in play activities.
 Staff provides fun and age appropriate play for young children from 0-36 months of age.

-For additional information on the play mornings or classes listed above, or to sign up, please contact the Fort Hood New Parent Support Program at 254-287-2286.
+For additional information on home visits, classes, or play morning, please contact the Fort Hood New Parent Support Program at 254-287-2286.